YxAc/files_backup/README.md

     cd minos
     ./build.sh build

 Note: If you only use the Client component, this operation is enough.
-Then you can refer to `Using Client` to learn how to deploy and manage a cluster; If you want to use the current computer as the Tank server, you can refer to `Install Tank` to start it; Alternatively, if you want to setup a Supervisor or Owl in your computer, then refer to `Install Supervisor` and `Install Owl` respectively.
+Then you can refer to `Using Client` to learn how to deploy and manage a cluster; If you want to use the current computer as the Tank server, you can refer to `Installing Tank` to start it; Alternatively, if you want to setup a Supervisor or Owl in your computer, then refer to `Installing Supervisor` and `Installing Owl` respectively.

-## Installing Tank - The Package Management Server
+## Installing Tank

 When setting up a cluster for the first time, you should set up a tank server first.
 This only needs to be done once.